 - Preheat oven to 220C/430F.

 - Remove chicken from slow cooker carefully and place on a baking tray.
-Cover loosely with foil and rest for 20 minutes.
+Reserve juices in slow cooker.
+Cover chicken loosely with foil and rest for 20 minutes.
 If your slow cooker finished cooking more than 1 hour ago (which is most of the time in my case), you won't need to do this step as your chicken is already rested.

 - Remove foil, sprinkle with salt and pepper, drizzle over 1 tbsp olive oil and place in oven.